texhex/BiosSledgehammer/README.md

 ## TPM BIOS settings

-Newer BIOS version for the EliteBook series (G3 or upward) do not allow TPM updates when either [Intel Software Guard Extensions aka "SGX"](https://en.wikipedia.org/wiki/Software_Guard_Extensions) or [Intel Trusted Execution Technology aka "TXT"](https://en.wikipedia.org/wiki/Trusted_Execution_Technology) are activated.
-Beside that, any TPM firmware upgrade will also require the operator to press F1 after restarting the machine to acknowledge the update.
+Newer BIOS version for the EliteBook series (G3 or upward) do not allow TPM updates when either [Intel Software Guard Extensions aka "SGX"](https://en.wikipedia.org/wiki/Software_Guard_Extensions), [Intel Trusted Execution Technology aka "TXT"](https://en.wikipedia.org/wiki/Trusted_Execution_Technology) or [Virtualization Technology for Directed I/O aka "VTd"](https://en.wikipedia.org/wiki/X86_virtualization#I/O_MMU_virtualization_(AMD-Vi_and_Intel_VT-d)) are activated.

+By default, any TPM firmware upgrade will  require the operator to press F1 after restarting the machine to acknowledge the update.
 To prevent this, the BIOS setting ``TPM Activation Policy`` must be set to ``No prompts``.

-To support these dependencies, BIOS settings can be changed just before the TPM update takes place by using the file ``TPM-BIOS-Settings.txt``.
+To support all these dependencies, BIOS settings can be changed just before the TPM update takes place by using the file ``TPM-BIOS-Settings.txt``.
 If no TPM update is required, no changes are made.
 The file works exactly the same as described in [BIOS Settings](#bios-settings) but should only contain the changes related to a TPM update.

 ```cfg
 # EliteBook 8x0 G4 BIOS Settings required for TPM update